Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

 In the top panel of Fig. \ref{new1} we show the fraction of binaries for which the GW timescale decreases as a function of $\Delta \alpha$ in the prograde and retrograde cases, respectively.
 The middle and bottom panels show cases when the GW timescale decreases by at least a factor 10 or 100, respectively.
 We find that with the exception of nearly coplanar orbits $\Delta \alpha<10^{\circ}$, prograde and retrograde orbits generate similar fractions at fixed $\delta \alpha$ to within $\sim 10\%$, with retrograde orbits producing slightly higher probability to decrease the GW timescale by a factor 100.
 The striking result of the figure is that the probability of decreasing the GW timescale by a factor of 100 is highly peaked at coplanar retrograde configurations.

-More interestingly, the percentage of cases for which $t_\gw$ decreases by a factor 100 is much higher for retrograde orbits, as shown in Table \ref{tab2}.
+More interestingly, the percentage of cases for which $t_{\gw ,f}/t_{\gw,i} < 100$ is much higher for retrograde orbits, as shown in Table \ref{tab2}.
 This implies that retrograde configurations drive the formation of much tighter BHBs than prograde, thus being characterised by much shorter GW timescales.

 After a few passage at pericentre, the triple can either break up or remain in a meta-stable or stable configuration, depending on the initial conditions.
-For instance, the triple disruption occurs in $93.3\%$ of the models in SET 4, thus outlining the chaotic nature of such configurations.
+For instance, the triple disruption occurs in $93.3\%$ of the models in SET4, thus outlining the chaotic nature of such configurations.
 In the following, if the triple disrupt and leaves behind a BHB and a BH, we calculate the inclination promptly after the disruption, thus measuring the angle between the angular momenta directions immediately after the BH ejection.

 Under this assumption for disrupted models, we calculate the percentage of models that are in a prograde,$\eta_{\rm pro}$, or retrograde, $\eta_{\rm ret}$, configuration by the end of the simulation.